 In addition to the Biblical Literature component, students must complete 39 hours at the 3000 and/or 4000 level.
 These hours must include a single three-hour Great Books course (HUM 3224 - Ancient Greece through the Renaissance).
-The student may choose to complete the additional 36 hours in one of two ways: eighteen hours (six three-hour courses) in each of two component areas, or twelve hours (four three-hour courses) in each of three component areas.
+The student may choose to complete the additional 36 hours in one of two ways: at least eighteen hours (normally six courses, each with at least three hours of course credit) in each of two component areas, or at least twelve hours (at least four courses of three or more credits each) in each of three component areas.